asiandevs/aws-zero-to-architect-blog/_posts/2025-10-28-module1-introduction-to-cloud-computing.md

 description: "Virtualization, Cloud service models, Deployment models, AWS overview."
 ---

-#  Module 1 – Introduction to Cloud Computing

----

 ##  Learning Objectives

 By the end of this module, you’ll be able to: